-Electricity will be sourced directly from the land owner.
+Electricity will be sourced from Eskom.
 The power requirements are relatively low for such a development.

 (b) If power supply is not available, where will power be sourced?

 5. ENERGY EFFICIENCY

 (a) Describe the design measures, if any, that have been taken to ensure that the development proposal will be energy efficient: